 • Receive assistance with transportation costs for travel to job fairs and off-campus interviews.

-• Benefit from the advocacy of Career Service staff as they visit employers around the country and develop relationships to increase opportunities available to you.
+• Benefit from the advocacy of Career Services staff as they visit employers around the country and develop relationships to increase opportunities available to you.

 • Network with lawyers at a campus Jobs Summit and, with our assistance, develop employment leads on your own.